Can DUI blood test results be challenged?

 Improper Chain of Custody.

 DUI blood test results can also be challenged based upon an improper chain of custody.
-Chain of custody records are kept to make sure that there is not the probability or possibility of contamination, or of improper handling, or tampering, and is a crucial part of the case.
+Chain of custody records are kept, to make sure that there is not the probability or possibility of contamination, or of improper handling, or tampering, and is a crucial part of the case.

 Failure to Draw Blood With a Licensed Phlebotomist.

 DUI blood tests may also be invalid if the person drawing the blood was not licensed to do so, as that is a requirement.
-In addition to being a California licensed phlebotomist, the person drawing the blood must follow medically accepted procedures for blood draw, and for alcohol cases, must not swab the arm with alcohol, and must instead use betadyne, iodine, or hydrogen peroxide, to avoid contamination from introducing outside alcohol in an alcohol case test.
+In addition to being a California licensed phlebotomist, the person drawing the blood must follow medically accepted procedures for blood draw, and for alcohol cases, must not swab the arm with alcohol, and must instead use betadine, iodine, or hydrogen peroxide, to avoid contamination from introducing outside alcohol in an alcohol case test.

 Improper Blood Storage.

 Under the procedures contained in the Administrative Code Title 17, any blood drawn must be kept refrigerated, and the sample integrity must not be compromised.
 Since bacterial contamination can ferment the blood at a higher rate during higher temperatures (or at room temperature), contamination issues are much higher if the blood is not refrigerated as required by law.
+That can cause a DUI to be dismissed.

 If you have any questions for us about challenging the blood test results in your DUI case, or in the DUI case of a loved one, contact our firm, or call us, anytime.
 We are happy to help.